Woolton Hill: Transport

 There are bus services to Newbury and Andover.
 Woodhay railway station used to serve the village on the Didcot, Newbury and Southampton Railway until the line's closure in the 1960s.
 The disused railway line became, in part, the route for the A34 Newbury bypass.

 Governance

 The village is within the civil parish of East Woodhay and the East Woodhay ward of Basingstoke and Deane Borough Council.
 The borough council is a non-metropolitan district of Hampshire County Council.

 Amenities

 The village has St Thomas' CofE Infant School and Woolton Hill Junior School.

 To the east/north-east of the village is an area of woodland known as "The Chase" which is managed by the National Trust.
 The Chase was significantly altered in 2010–2011, to return it to a nature reserve as per its original gift terms.
 A local watercourse runs through The Chase and has been dammed to form a small lake in the north-eastern end.
 There is an asphalted car-park.
 The Chase is bounded by the A34 (Newbury bypass) to the north-east.

-The village has a local shop and post office at Post Office Stores at Broadlayings.
+The village has a local shop, a post office at Post Office Stores at Broadlayings and a church hall, called Woolton Hill Church Hall.